CIRCLES-consortium/algos-stack/controllers/19Jul21_RL_accel_output/README.md

 The desired speed should be set as `v_des = av_speed + T * accel` at each time step.

 `T` (integration time step in seconds) is a design parameter.
 Try setting `T = 0.6` first.
-If several controllers can be tested, we can try values around `0.6` as well.
+If several controllers can be tested, we can try values 0.05 and also values around 0.6 like 0.4 and 0.8.

 **I/O examples**